Elite Watch Collecting Is Back—and We’re Thrilled

 If there was one thing missing during the pandemic’s “totally bonkers” watch bubble, it was scholarship.
 I found it depressing to witness once-nerdy watch publications like Hodinkee give way to red-carpet reports and profiles of famous people who recently flipped a house for an on-trend watch collection.
 That kind of reporting was hardly even a thing outside TikTok until the pandemic hit.
 I’ll admit I have learned to enjoy the horological tabloids to some degree, but I need a spoonful of nerdery to help all that sugar go down.

 If I am embracing a form of snobbery here, then let it be intellectual snobbery.
 I’m all for the snobbery that looks down its nose and demands, like a grizzled school master, that watch collectors do their homework.
 Brush up on horological history, mechanical mojo, inter-brand intricacies.
 Don’t learn five French terms and toss them into conversation at your local RedBar meet-up; maybe stay home and study instead, or at least also study.
-I’m not saying one should be able to speak in the coded language of reference numbers—my brain can’t do it, anyways, and it’s a sure-fire way to alienate people while teaching them nothing. (e.g. “I’d take a 1518 over a 2499 any day, but neither is as cool as a good old 96.”).
-But a healthy reverence for the vastness that is watch scholarship should fuel a humble curiosity rather than a neophyte’s braggadocios regurgitation of the latest blog post they saw summarized on TikTok while scrolling on the toilet that morning.
+I’m not saying one should be able to speak in the coded language of reference numbers—my brain can’t do it, anyways, and it’s a sure-fire way to alienate people while teaching them nothing (e.g. “I’d take a 1518 over a 2499 any day, but neither is as cool as a good old 96.”).
+Nonetheless, a healthy reverence for the vastness that is watch scholarship should fuel a newcomer’s humble curiosity rather than a neophyte’s braggadocios regurgitation of the latest blog post they saw summarized on TikTok while scrolling on the toilet that morning.

 As much as I sincerely enjoy seeing new people—and especially young people—entering the world of watches, I miss the 1980s, ’90s, and early 2000s when there were so few of us, when it was a cozier scene glued together by common interest and a hunger to learn.
 In fact, watch collecting was downright uncool back in the day, truly a nerdy passion and nothing to brag about to friends, let alone to fans from the red carpet.